Humans, animals and the environment – our health is all connected

 Our work continues

-“Greater cross-disciplinary research collaboration is necessary to understand how and where human and animal behavior, geospatial factors, pathogen evolution and climate change contribute to spillover of infections from animals to humans,” says Julie Gerberding, M.D., M.P.H., chief patient officer and executive vice president, population health & sustainability.
-“We understand and work in an environment where innovation, discovery and knowledge are shared to benefit both human and animal health, and we take our stewardship role — across the spectrum — very seriously.”
+“Greater cross-disciplinary research collaboration is necessary to understand how and where human and animal behavior, geospatial factors, pathogen evolution, as well as changing climate and land use contribute to spillover of infections from animals to humans,” says Laurie Hueneke, associate vice president, global public policy and government relations, Merck Animal Health.
+“We understand and work in an environment where innovation, discovery and knowledge are shared to benefit both human and animal health, and we take our stewardship role very seriously.”

 Tackling these global health challenges requires teamwork; the One Health approach is important now more than ever.